Hameez10/Hameez10/README.md

 📫 Check out my [site](https://www.hameeziqbal.ca) or my [LinkedIn](https://www.linkedin.com/in/hameez-iqbal/).
 You can also directly email me at hameezwork@gmail.com

 Thank you for visiting!
-Feel free to explore my projects and reach out for any collaboration or discussion.
+Feel free to explore my repositories and reach out for any collaboration or discussion.